Quantum Energy Teleportation under Equilibrium and Nonequilibrium Environments: Energy Teleportation and Redfield Equation

-Suppose that the mixed initial state $\rho_{AB}$ is a classical mixture of four eigenstates, such as the thermal state.
-Before analyze the QET on the mixture $\rho_{AB}$, we first calculate the energy output $E_{\text{out}}$ of four eigenstates
+Suppose that the mixed initial state $\rho_{AB}$ is a classical mixture of the four eigenstates, for example, a thermal state.
+Before analyzing QET for the mixture $\rho_{AB}$, we first calculate the energy output $E_{\text{out}}$ for the individual eigenstates:

-Clearly, as the parameter $ \theta $ varies (from the correction $U_B(u)$), the energy output also changes.
-However, there is no single optimal parameter $\theta$ that can maximize all values of $ E_{\text{out}} $ simultaneously, as illustrated in Fig. \ref{eigf}.
+Clearly, the energy output depends on the parameter $\theta$ in the conditional unitary operation $U_B(u)$.
+However, there is no single optimal value of $\theta$ that maximizes all four values of $E_{\text{out}}$ simultaneously, as illustrated in Fig.~\ref{eigf}.
+This observation already suggests that, for mixed states, the optimal QET protocol depends nontrivially on the population distribution among the eigenstates.

-As the original protocol designed for the ground state, its application to excited states presents certain inconsistencies.
-For instance, when the $\theta$ of QET protocol from ground state is applied to the first excited state, the energy output $E_{\text{out}}$ is found to be less than that in the ground state scenario.
-Furthermore, the calculated values of $E_{\text{out}}$ for the third and highest excited states are negative, as shown in Fig. \ref{eigf}.
-This is an intriguing phenomenon, as it indicates that higher energy require a modification of the protocol.
-We discovered that by adjusting the parameter $\theta$ in the protocol, the calculated energy output values for the third and highest excited states can become positive; however, in this case, the energy output for the ground and first excited states turn negative.